Radio (LL Cool J album): Background and recording

 LL dropped out of Andrew Jackson High School in Queens to record his first studio album, also the first LP to be issued by Def Jam.
-Recording sessions for the album took place at Chung King Studios in Manhattan's Chinatown under Rubin's direction.
-"There were no expectations," the producer recalled.
-"Everything was done through trial and error.
+Recording sessions for Radio took place at Chung King Studios in Chinatown, Manhattan under Rubin's direction.
+Rubin recalled that "There were no expectations.
+Everything was done through trial and error.
 As long as it sounded good, it didn't matter how technically wrong it might be."

 Notable among the personnel was LL's DJ Jay Philpot, better known as Cut Creator.
 A Queens native and former trombonist, Philpot met LL at a block party, and they began performing together.
-The audio mastering was handled by engineer Herb Powers at 130 West 42nd Street in the Frankford Wayne Mastering Labs and the album was set for release as Radio in November 1985, containing a dedication in the liner notes to LL's mother and grandparents.

-The album's release had been anticipated by many rap fans following LL's appearance in the hip hop movie Krush Groove, which was based on the beginnings of the Def Jam label and featured the single "I Can't Live Without My Radio" from Radio.
+The audio mastering was handled by engineer Herb Powers at 130 West 42nd Street in the Frankford Wayne Mastering Labs, and Radio was set for release in November 1985, containing a dedication in the liner notes to LL's mother and grandparents.
+Radio's release had been anticipated by many hip-hop fans following LL's appearance in the hip-hop movie Krush Groove, which was based on the beginnings of Def Jam and featured the lead single "I Can't Live Without My Radio" from Radio.

 Music and lyrics

-The album's production, handled entirely by Rick Rubin with a remix by DJ Jazzy Jay, has been noted by critics and music writers for Rubin's minimalist style and stripped-down aggressiveness.
-Steve Huey of AllMusic described the production for Radio as "bare-bones" and "skeletal", while calling the instrumentation "basically just a cranked-up beatbox."
+Radio's production, handled entirely by Rick Rubin with a remix by DJ Jazzy Jay, has been noted by critics and music writers for Rubin's minimalist style and stripped-down aggressiveness.
+Steve Huey of AllMusic described the production for Radio as "bare-bones", while calling the instrumentation "basically just a cranked-up beatbox."
 The sound of Radio is mostly punctuated by DJ scratching and features occasional brief samples, which emphasize a downbeat.
 In summing up the musical style of Radio, Huey stated "The result is rap at its most skeletal, with a hard-hitting, street-level aggression that perfectly matches LL's cocksure teenage energy."